-UK city house price growth slows to 1.7%.
+UK city house price growth slows to 1.7% in this months 20-cities index report.
 The slowdown has extended into cities across southern England.

 Above average price inflation in regional cities with sales volumes up to 19% higher than 2015.